Turo Review: The Most Affordable Way to Rent a Car in Canada?

 Anaheim, California – April, 2019 / 2016 Ford Fiesta

-In April, my wife and I took our boys to Disneyland.
-Instead of renting a car for our entire vacation (our hotel was across the street from Disneyland), we decided to rent through Turo for a couple of day trips we had planned to Universal Studios, and Huntington Beach.
+In April, I took our boys to Disneyland.
+Instead of renting a car for our entire vacation (our hotel was across the street from Disneyland), I decided to rent through Turo for a couple of day trips we had planned to Universal Studios, and Huntington Beach.
 It was so incredibly convenient.
-We rented a 2016 Ford Fiesta, at $30/day, and the car was dropped off in the parking lot of our hotel.
+I rented a 2016 Ford Fiesta, at $30/day, and the car was dropped off in the parking lot of our hotel.
 I was able to unlock the car using my Turo app.
 As it turns out, our Turo host had 8 different cars in her “fleet”, and has done hundreds of rentals.

 Niagara Falls, Ontario, August, 2019 / 2018 Mercedes-Benz